SIGPLAN/SIGPLAN.github.io/Cares/index.md

 A collection of CARES resources can be found [here](https://www.sigarch.org/benefit/cares/cares-resources/).

+### Contacting CARES

+If you need to contact the CARES committee, you can email [any member of the committee](#sigplan-cares-committee-members) directly.
+If you are unsure whom to email, contact the chairs and they will provide guidance on how to proceed.
+Contacting the committee is not an official report, and we are not mandated reporters to the ACM.
+Any contact will be confidential, even to the rest of the committee.

 ### SIGPLAN CARES Operations

 CARES members are always available by email to correspond and to set up a call with anyone who would like to speak with us about harassment, discrimination, or other concerns related to building and sustaining an inclusive research community.